 In 1918, it became a sanatorium and was used for medical purposes until the 1990s.
 After the hospital was shut down, the property was left unused for a decade.
 What you see today is a result of the work done by Villa Santa’s current owners, a major Latvian publishing house.

 Villa Santa Hotel is one of those luxurious, boutique hotels that can be your slice of heaven in the middle of a gorgeous setting.
 It’s a perfect spot for exploring Cesis and the nature around it.
-There is on onsite restaurant, spa and sitting areas where you can marvel in the beauty around you.
+There is an onsite restaurant, spa and sitting areas where you can marvel at the beauty around you.
 The decor is funky, modern and luxurious while also very homey.
 I already know which room I want when I go back.

 The Karlamuiža hotel is centrally located between the centre of Cesis and local ski slopes.
 The property is surrounded by orchards and the nature of the Gauja National Park.
 It’s a perfect place to decompress while enjoying all the area has to offer and exploring Cesis.